drolededragon/hexenergies/doc/README.md

-# hexdoc-hextech
+# hexdoc-hexenergies

-Python web book docgen and [hexdoc](https://pypi.org/project/hexdoc) plugin for Hextech.
+Python web book docgen and [hexdoc](https://pypi.org/project/hexdoc) plugin for Hexenergies.

-Hextech is an addon for Hex Casting focused on interaction with technology mods.
+Hexenergies is an addon for Hex Casting focused on interaction with technology mods.

 ## Version scheme